bradfrost/atomic-design/chapter-5.md

 ### Managing change
 Change is the only constant, as they say.
 A successful design system is able to roll with the punches, adapt to feedback, be iterated upon, and evolve alongside the products the system serves.
 The *living* part of a living design system means that it needs to grow and evolve over time.

-**Creating a clear governance plan is essential to make sure your design system will continue to**.
+**Creating a clear governance plan is essential to make sure your design system will continue to thrive as time goes by**.
 Without a clear governance strategy in place, the value your design system may deprecate much like a car that's just been driven off the lot.
 Instead, your design system should be like a fine wine that increases value over time.

 What does a successful
 - Schedule regular reviews of the patterns.